csaid/csaid.github.io/_posts/2021-08-14-teens-loneliness-social-media.md

   </div>
 </div>

 Recently, some researchers have begun to [question](https://www.nytimes.com/2020/01/17/technology/kids-smartphones-depression.html) this narrative.
-In one large study, [Orben and Przybylski (2019)](https://www.nature.com/articles/s41562-018-0506-1) found that teens who used digital technology heavily were only slightly more likely to have poor mental health than those who used it lightly.
-The correlation for social media in particular was stronger but still weak.
-Because of the weak individual-level correlation between social media use and well-being, the researchers concluded that the impact of social media was “too small to warrant policy change”.
+In one large study, [Orben and Przybylski (2019)](https://www.nature.com/articles/s41562-018-0506-1) found that teens who used social media heavily were only slightly more likely to have poor mental health than those who used it lightly (but see [Twenge et al. (2020)](https://www.nature.com/articles/s41562-020-0839-4.epdf?author_access_token=AMli-v_NVizlRHfiHJUs2NRgN0jAjWel9jnR3ZoTv0NyO6WHXhaam3zaljiEGjfZWSw5xRcCYPYjudNb4RKEc1H5eAeNLyrwNMcZ3q6A3hZiGMwJNpRy1HGyUwXOLDn2TDAS79zv5Lgv80kc2gm_6A%3D%3D)).
+Because of the weak individual-level correlation, the researchers concluded that the impact of social media was “too small to warrant policy change”.

 I’m not sure I agree.
 It’s totally possible and indeed likely that social media has caused a major drop in teen well-being even though the cross-sectional data shows only weak correlations between social media use and well-being.